Kamal1681/MemoryGame/README.md

 ![](Start%20Screen.png)

-Initial grid when no pairs are matched:
+Initial grid when no pairs are matched.

 ![](No%20Matches%20are%20made%2050%20Pairs%20VeryHard%20mode.png)

-Screenshot when the grid is finished
+Screenshot when half the pairs are matched.

 ![](Some%20Matches%20are%20made%2050%20pairs%20VeryHard%20mode.png)

-Screenshot when the game is finished and all pairs are matched
+Screenshot when the game is finished and all pairs are matched.

 ![](User%20wins%20All%20Matches%20are%20made%2050%20pairs%20VeryHard%20mode.png)

-A message to the player logging the time elapsed and showing best time acheived
+A message to the player logging the time elapsed and showing best time acheived.

 ![](GameOver%20screen%20VeryHard%20mode.png)